microsoft/lis-test/WS2012R2/lisa/docs/LISANetworkingAutomation.md

 For per-script information please consult the header of each script, as it contains more detailed information.

 ### Host
-- Before starting the tests, the host needs to have configured at least 3 vSwitches (External, Internal and Private:
+- Before starting the tests, the host needs to have configured at least 3 vSwitches (External, Internal and Private)
 - The names of these switches will be filled inside the xml in the ‘NIC’ parameter.
 - All switches must be running in Untagged mode.
 - At least one of the External or Internal Switches needs to have a DHCP Server present on its network (or running its own) in order for the ConfigureNetwork test to pass.
 All other tests do not require a DHCP server handing out addresses, but it is more convenient to have one still.